- This post contains affiliate links. Read more here.

 But that doesn’t mean you can’t get one of those clever dog food bins.
 Just put the bag into the bin!
 Storing food in its original bag, in an airtight bin, can prevent the fats from oxidizing When the fats and oils of the kibble first hit the walls of your pet food containers, they begin to oxidize (especially in the plastic ones).

 Canned dog food should be stored unopened in a cool, dry place.
 Once opened, canned dog food can be stored in the refrigerator for a few days.
-Be sure to tightly cover any unused canned food with plastic wrap or a reusable lid.
+Be sure to tightly cover any unused canned food with plastic wrap or a reusable lid, such as one of these can covering lids.

 And of course, if you use fresh or frozen dog food, store it in a cold fridge or freezer.
 Check manufacturer instructions for details.